-In order to fish Lake Texoma, all persons over the age of 14 MUST POSSESS a Lake Texoma Fishing License.
+In order to fish Lake Texoma, all persons between the ages of 16 – 79 MUST POSSESS a Lake Texoma Fishing License.
 Regular Texas Fishing License and Oklahoma Fishing License DO NOT Apply to Lake Texoma!
 Since Lake Texoma is located in both Texas and Oklahoma, a Lake Texoma license is NEEDED.

 Lake Texoma Fishing License Information

 Type 208: $12

 Valid until December 31 following the date of issuance, a person may fish in both the Texas and Oklahoma waters of Lake Texoma without any additional licenses.
 Texas residents 65 years of age or older do not need this license to fish in the Oklahoma portion of Lake Texoma.
 Valid ONLY on Lake Texoma.

 Places To Purchase a Lake Texoma Fishing License

 401 N Hwy 75, Denison, TX 75020

 Texas Free Fishing Day